 The current season 2013/14 is also tremendously exciting with many premieres worldwide.
 Amongst these are the Violin Concerto op.
-60 (violinist Dmitry Sitkovetsky - UK, May 2014), Reminiscences of Childhood op.
-54 (pianist Pascal Amoyel - UK, April 2014), Meditation and Burlesque opus 43 (Tana String Quartet - Belgium, December 2013) and Poème opus 64 for violin and string orchestra (violinist Marie Cantagrill - France, April 2014).
+60 (violinist Dmitry Sitkovetsky - UK, May 2014 ), Reminiscences of Childhood op.
+54 (pianist Pascal Amoyel - It's All About Piano Festival, London, April 2014 ), Meditation and Burlesque opus 43 (Tana String Quartet - Belgium, December 2013 ), Ostinato Étude opus 66 (pianist Irina Lankova - Salle Gaveau, Paris, March 2014 ) and Poème opus 64 for violin and string orchestra (violinist Marie Cantagrill - France, April 2014 ).

 Nimrod Borenstein's Shell Adagio for string orchestra, published by Boosey & Hawkes, was performed more than 30 times by 16 different orchestras during the past seasons, including a recent Carnegie Hall performance in March 2012.
 The Oxford Times wrote that “It could easily become one of the staples of the modern orchestral string repertoire like the Barber Adagio.”